Pigment Ink vs. Dye Ink: What Is the Best Ink for Card Making?

 Benefits of Using Pigment Ink vs. Dye Ink

-This incredibly versatile ink can be applied to a broader range of fabrics than dye-based inks, including polyester and nylon; this makes them the preferred choice when creating custom textile items such as bags or t-shirts.
-It also provides better color accuracy than dye-based inks because it dries quickly with less bleeding or smearing when printed onto fabric substrates.
-It can withstand extremes of temperature and humidity, making them ideal for use under various environmental conditions.
+They also provide better color accuracy than dye-based inks because they dry quickly with less bleeding or smearing when printed onto fabric substrates.
+Additionally, pigment ink can withstand extremes of temperature and humidity, making them ideal for use under various environmental conditions.

 Green Fields Pigment Ink Bundle

-One disadvantage is that pigment ink pads are more expensive than dye-based inks because of their added resin content, which helps them hold up better on thicker items like paper, cardstock, fabric, and plastics.
+However, one disadvantage is that pigment ink pads are more expensive than dye-based inks because of their added resin content.
+Resin, a more costly material, helps them hold up better on thicker items like paper, cardstock, fabric, and plastics.
 Another potential downside is that it takes longer for the ink to dry on the surface than it would with other types of ink.

-The simple answer here is, it’s still a personal preference.
-Remember, not all inks are created equal!
-Do your research and find one that suits not just your budget but your crafting needs as well!
+The simple answer is: it’s still a personal preference that depends on the type of project you want to work on.
+Just remember, not all inks are created equal.
+Do your research and find one that suits not just your budget, but your crafting needs as well!

 In the battle of pigment ink vs. dye ink, the former offers many advantages over the latter because it renders well to a wide variety of techniques and mediums.
-It might be a bit pricey than dye inks, but its durability and quality are unmatched.
+Pigment ink might be a bit pricier than dye inks, but their durability and quality are unmatched.

-There are also different varieties of pigment-based inks available on the market, including solvent-based, water-based, or oil-based.
+When buying pigment inks, you need to remember the different types of pigment-based inks available on the market, including solvent-based, water-based, or oil-based.
 The solvent-based pigment ink pad is by far the most popular and can be used with different types of fabric and other surfaces, such as paper and plastic.

 Uses of Pigment Inks In Paper Crafting